cookeyholder/AlleyNote/docs/TROUBLESHOOTING_GUIDE.md

 client_max_body_size 10M;

 # 4. 資料庫索引優化
-docker-compose exec web sqlite3 database/alleynote.db "
+docker compose exec web sqlite3 database/alleynote.db "
 CREATE INDEX IF NOT EXISTS idx_posts_created_at ON posts(created_at);
 CREATE INDEX IF NOT EXISTS idx_posts_user_id ON posts(user_id);
 CREATE INDEX IF NOT EXISTS idx_posts_status ON posts(status);